 - symbolism -

-In heraldry, a skeleton symbolizes mortality.
+In heraldry, the skeleton is symbolic of mortality.

 - approximate wax seal measurement - 1 1/2" (36mm x 33mm)